Derryn Hinch: Health

 In 2006, Hinch lost weight and his health declined.
 On 4 March 2007, he revealed on 60 Minutes he had been suffering from advanced cirrhosis of the liver, and that a tumour had been found on his liver.
-On 27 April 2007, Hinch returned to hospital for additional scans.
+On 27 April 2007, Hinch returned to the hospital for additional scans.
 On 4 August 2007, Hinch revealed he had inoperable liver cancer.

 On 20 September 2010, Hinch confirmed the liver cancer diagnosis, and said that he expected to undergo surgery to remove a third of his liver, and that this would take him off-air for several weeks.
-Doctors gave him a 60 per cent chance of surviving a further five years.
+Doctors gave him a 60% chance of surviving a further five years.
 On 4 November 2010, Hinch told his listeners that his doctors had told him that without a liver transplant, his maximum survival would be 12 months.

 On 6 July 2011, Hinch underwent liver transplant surgery at the Austin Hospital in Melbourne.

+Death

+Hinch died in his sleep in the morning of 10 July 2026 at his apartment on St Kilda Road in Melbourne at the age of 82.
+Politicians from all sides and many journalists paid tribute to Hinch.
+Prime Minister Anthony Albanese praised his "sense of the deeper story and the courage to cover it, come what may."
+The federal leader of the opposition, Angus Taylor, said Hinch was a man who "stood by his opinions with conviction and was never afraid to court controversy".
+Ray Martin, who introduced Hinch into the Media Hall of Fame in 2018, said, "For six decades, Derryn Hinch has been a colourful, megaphone-campaigning, groundbreaking journalist. ... a legend of Australian journalism".